LoganLeeTwentyThree/hcc/README.md

 hcc config files are .toml format files that specify two variables
 `infiles`: A string array of .hc filenames to process
 `outfile`: A string .hc filename to output built .wasm files to
+`verbose` : A boolean to turn on or off verbose mode